Qiskit/qiskit-metapackage/docs/deprecation_policy.rst

 Deprecation Policy
 ##################

 Many users and other packages depend on different parts of Qiskit.
-We need to make sure that whenever we make changes to the code, we give users ample time to adjust without breaking code that they have already written.
+We must make sure that whenever we make changes to the code, we give users ample time to adjust without breaking code that they have already written.

-Most importantly: don't *change* any interface that is public-facing unless we absolutely have to.
-Adding things is ok, taking things away is discouraged but doable, while changing behavior is so difficult that it is best avoided.
+Most importantly: *do not* change any interface that is public-facing unless we absolutely have to.
+Adding things is ok, taking things away is annoying for users but can be handled reasonably with plenty notice, but changing behavior generally means users cannot write code that will work with two subsequent versions of Qiskit, which is not acceptable.

+Beware that users will often be using functions, classes and methods that we, the Qiskit developers, may consider internal or not widely used.
+Do not make assumptions that "this is buried, so nobody will be using it"; if it is public, it is subject to the policy.
+The only exceptions here are functions and modules that are explicitly internal, *i.e.* those whose names begin with a leading underscore (``_``).

 The guiding principles are: